juxor/afaq/markdown/secA2.md

 exist without society and organisation.
 As George Barrett pointed out:

-> _"To get the full meaning out of life we must co-operate, and to co-operate we must make agreements with our fellow-men.
-But to suppose that such agreements mean a limitation of freedom is surely an absurdity; on the contrary, they are the exercise of our freedom. _
+> _"To get the full meaning out of life we must co-operate, and to co-operate
+> we must make agreements with our fellow-men.
+But to suppose that such
+> agreements mean a limitation of freedom is surely an absurdity; on the
+> contrary, they are the exercise of our freedom._
 >

-> _"If we are going to invent a dogma that to make agreements is to damage freedom, then at once freedom becomes tyrannical, for it forbids men to take the most ordinary everyday pleasures.
-For example, I cannot go for a walk with my friend because it is against the principle of Liberty that I should agree to be at a certain place at a certain time to meet him.
-I cannot in the least extend my own power beyond myself, because to do so I must co-operate with someone else, and co-operation implies an agreement, and that is against Liberty.
+> _"If we are going to invent a dogma that to make agreements is to damage
+> freedom, then at once freedom becomes tyrannical, for it forbids men to take
+> the most ordinary everyday pleasures.
+For example, I cannot go for a walk
+> with my friend because it is against the principle of Liberty that I should
+> agree to be at a certain place at a certain time to meet him.
+I cannot in
+> the least extend my own power beyond myself, because to do so I must co-
+> operate with someone else, and co-operation implies an agreement, and that
+> is against Liberty.
 It will be seen at once that this argument is absurd.
+I
-I do not limit my liberty, but simply exercise it, when I agree with my friend to go for a walk. _
+> do not limit my liberty, but simply exercise it, when I agree with my friend
+> to go for a walk._
 >

-> _"If, on the other hand, I decide from my superior knowledge that it is good for my friend to take exercise, and therefore I attempt to compel him to go for a walk, then I begin to limit freedom.
-This is the difference between free agreement and government."_ [**Objections to Anarchism**, pp. 348-9]
+> _"If, on the other hand, I decide from my superior knowledge that it is good
+> for my friend to take exercise, and therefore I attempt to compel him to go
+> for a walk, then I begin to limit freedom.
+This is the difference between
+> free agreement and government."_ [ **Objections to Anarchism** , pp. 348-9]

-As far as organisation goes, anarchists think that _"far from creating authority, [it] is the only cure for it and the only means whereby each of us will get used to taking an active and conscious part in collective work, and cease being passive instruments in the hands of leaders."_ [Errico Malatesta, **Errico Malatesta: His Life and Ideas**, p.
+As far as organisation goes, anarchists think that _"far from creating authority, [it] is the only cure for it and the only means whereby each of us will get used to taking an active and conscious part in collective work, and cease being passive instruments in the hands of leaders."_ [Errico Malatesta, **Errico Malatesta: His Life and Ideas** , p.
 86] Thus anarchists are well aware of the need to organise in a structured and open manner.
 As Carole Ehrlich points out, while anarchists _"aren't opposed to structure"_ and simply _"want to abolish **hierarchical** structure"_ they are _"almost always